Master Betty: Career

 His parents then had Betty tour in Scotland and England in 1804, where he was treated with thunderous applause as he reprised past roles such as Young Norval in Douglas.
 His performances sold out and earned nearly 850 pounds the last six nights.
 Home, the author of Douglas, came to watch Betty and claimed that he "considered it the only performance where Young Norval was played according to his conception of the character."
 Having become the biggest sensation in Dublin and Belfast, Master Betty was ready for London.

 On 1 December 1804, guards were hired to handle the anxious crowd at the doors of the Covent Garden Theatre waiting to get a glimpse of the child sensation.
 Some waited in line for hours.
 Constables stood inside the theatre, ready to stem any chaos.
 Once the doors were open, people flooded inside to find seats, creating a huge disorder.
 Clark Russell described the event:

 Shrieks and screams of choking, trampled people were terrible.
 Fights for places grew; Constables were beaten back, the boxes were invaded.
 The heat was so fearful that men all but lifeless were lifted and dragged through the boxes into the lobbies which had windows.

 Master Betty played Selim in Brown's Barbarossa or the Freedom of Algiers, an imitation of Voltaire's Mérope.
 The boy did not come on stage until half-way through the show, but he was still grandly received by his audience, including the prince of Wales.
 The second night, the patrons started a small riot, injuring many of the audience members and damaging the theatre.
 At Drury Lane, the house was similarly packed, and he played for the then unprecedented salary of over 75 guineas a night.

 Betty was also a great success socially.
-George III himself presented Betty to the queen, and William Pitt upon one occasion adjourned the House of Commons that members might be in time for his performance.
+George III himself presented Betty to the queen, and it is claimed - though unproven - that William Pitt upon one occasion adjourned the House of Commons that members might be in time for his performance.

 Retirement and attempted comebacks

+Betty remained a major attraction through the 1804 and 1805 London seasons: he appeared on the stages of the two patent theatres in alternation, although actors were generally contracted to one or the other.
+He made at least 45 appearances at Covent Garden and 50 at Drury Lane during those two seasons.
+But his novelty began to wane after this, and his father turned to provincial touring to eke out the child star's popularity.

 An advert on 3 February 1807 of a tour of the provinces: